dav-jordan/Mate-Invaders/README.md

--Added parameters to printGame and playerLoop to make life slightly easier -Implemented playerLoop and printGame functions (more testing needed) -removed TODO list in Player because everything in the list is done
+-Added parameters to printGame and playerLoop to make life slightly easier -Implemented playerLoop and printGame functions (more testing needed) -removed TODO list in Player because everything in the list is done -Added vector to store entities and got the gamespace to print with moderate success